Joseph Reinke | Founder of FiTBUX

 Don’t put blinders on because of excitement and don’t ever think there is only one way to accomplish something.
 I say this because I’ve gotten screwed by so many people that wanted to help me “build” the company.

 One valuable lesson I learned from this is to be extremely careful when hiring independent contractors.
-My approach now is, “If we don’t have the funds or equity to hire the person as a full time employee, then we aren’t ready to expand/execute that portion of the business plan yet.”
-Also, if they are not interested in potentially becoming a full time employee, then they aren’t dedicated in helping us and their focus will be elsewhere, not with us so don’t engage them in the first place.
+My approach now is, “If we don’t have the funds or equity to hire the person as a full-time employee, then we aren’t ready to expand/execute that portion of the business plan yet.”
+Also, if they are not interested in potentially becoming a full-time employee, then they aren’t dedicated to helping us and their focus will be elsewhere, not with us so don’t engage them in the first place.